oils-for-unix/oils/doc/j8-notation.md

 - Leading spaces on each line are ignored, which allows aligning the quotes.
 - Trailing spaces are also ignored, to aid readability.
 That is, significant spaces must appear in quotes.
+- Lines that have only whitespace are ignored.
+Empty strings are written like `"" b'' u'' ''`.

 *J8 Lines* can be viewed as a degenerate case of TSV8, described in the next section.